cromaLab/LegionTools/README.md

 # Getting Started
 ## Installation
-1. Install PHP 5.0.1 or higher, if not already installed.
+1. Clone LegionTools to a public web server with PHP 5.1.2 or higher.
 2. Install PHP’s SOAP extension, if not already installed.
 Odds are, if you’re running PHP on Mac OS or Windows, the extension’s already installed.
 	* CentOS/RedHat: `yum install php-soap`
 	* Debian/Ubuntu: `apt-get install php5-soap`
-3. Download the `LegionTools` directory.
+3. Modify `LegionTools/baseURL.php` to contain the public URL of your LegionTools installation.
 4. Add your Amazon Mechanical Turk keys in `LegionTools/amtKeys.php`
 5. Ensure that `LegionTools/db` and its contents has permissions `777`.